 Put simply, citizen initiatives are grassroots initiatives that are led by citizens.
 It entails that citizens can, at any time, write down their proposals and gather support for their initiative.
 This initiative must reach a predefined threshold to gain a spot on the municipal agenda.

-Citizen initiatives are not only a great way for citizens to steer local policy and actively co-create their communities, but it also requires them to work together and gather support for their ideas.
+Citizen proposals are not only a great way for citizens to steer local policy and actively co-create their communities, but it also requires them to work together and gather support for their ideas.
 Raising awareness, campaigning and collecting signatures is a great way for citizens to connect, work towards a common goal and build mutual trust.
-Administrations that allow citizen initiatives on their (online) platforms empower their citizens and showcase trust, while still staying in control.
-After all, cities set the rules on when an
+Administrations that allow citizen proposals on their (online) platforms empower their citizens and showcase trust, while still staying in control.
+After all, cities set the rules on when a

-If you’re part of an administration and you’re considering to get started with citizen initiatives, here are some questions you could ask yourself:
+If you’re part of an administration and you’re considering to get started with citizen proposals, here are some questions you could ask yourself:

-- How many votes/signatures should an initiative collect to be considered?
+- How many votes/signatures should a proposal collect to be considered?
 (Usually, this is expressed in a certain % of the population).

 - How much time do your citizens have to gather that support?

-- What are the other criteria for an initiative to be considered? (for example non-discriminatory, under a certain budget, etc.)
+- What are the other criteria for a proposal to be considered? (for example non-discriminatory, under a certain budget, etc.)

 - What role will the city play?
 Is it a matter of granting permission or of true co-creation?

-- Once an initiative has checked all the necessary boxes, what are the next steps?
+- Once a proposal has checked all the necessary boxes, what are the next steps?

 Ready to launch citizen participation?🚀